brainrake/consistent/README.md

 Most of the time people don't make sense.
 And they lie.
 A lie is just a special case of nonsense, which would make sense except that in actuality its negation is true, which causes a contradiction.

 Reasons that a person might lie (or equivalently, talk nonsense):
-- it is tedious to express ideas in formal language in most situations
 - memory is fallible
 - not understanding the question
 - not realizing they are being inconsistent
+- it is sometimes tedious to express ideas formally
 - being in a degraded mental state (distress, sleepwalking, delusion)
 - knowingly interfering with the listener's beliefs,
-    - usally because the listener knowing the truth would put the liar at some kind of disatvantage
+    - usally because the listener knowing the truth would put the liar at a disatvantage

 Formal languages make lying harder, incentivizing actions that can be acknowledged, leading to a more honest society.

 For now we have to assume an honest conversation - participants don't lie and want everyone to agree on what shit they say means - so truthful logical discourse is the only real option.

-## On what there is
+## What there is

 In a logical language, existence is not a predicate or a verb.
 It is a quantifier, a different kind of language element.